-- 1. I will call Rangan, Chase, and Karim's approach to corporate social responsibility, "purpose-based CSR".
-According to this approach, what is the goal of CSR?
-Why do Rangan, Chase, and Karim believe this is CSR's proper goal?
-How is this different from Michael Porter and Mark Kramer's account of strategic CSR and shared value creation? - 2.
-Rangan, Chase, and Karim use Ambuja Cements as a model example for how to organize a CSR portfolio.
-What different CSR initiatives does Ambuja do?
-How are these initiatives organized across three different "theaters" of CSR? - 3.
+- 2. What do Rangan, Chase, and Karim claim is the goal of CSR?
+Why do they believe this is CSR's proper goal?
+How is this different from Michael Porter and Mark Kramer's account of strategic CSR and shared value creation? - 3.
 How do Rangan, Chase, and Karim believe a company ought to manage its CSR initiatives?